Black tonometer and heart on a wooden table on a blue background

 The general recommendation for sodium is no more than 2,300 mg (milligrams) a day for adults.

-Surprisingly, most dietary sodium doesn’t come from the salt you add at the table, but from processed and packaged foods.
+Surprisingly, most of the sodium in your diet doesn’t come from the salt you add at the table, but from processed and packaged foods.
 Foods like canned soups, deli meats, frozen dinners, and sauces.

 Simple ways to reduce your intake: